-- 2.1.2 A detailed review of air freight forecasting literature is presented in the report, 'Manston Airport: A National and Regional Aviation Asset, Volume II: A qualitative study of potential demand'.
+2.1.2 A detailed review of air freight forecasting literature is presented in the report, 'Manston Airport: A National and Regional Aviation Asset, Volume II: A qualitative study of potential demand'.
 This review showed that a qualitative approach was the most appropriate method through which to gather data on the potential demand for an individual airport.
-The data collected is also shown in Volume II of this series of reports. - 2.1.3 However, in order to provide a detailed picture of the potential air freight and passenger demand for Manston Airport, it was necessary to convert this information into a quantitative forecast.
+The data collected is also shown in Volume II of this series of reports.

+2.1.3 However, in order to provide a detailed picture of the potential air freight and passenger demand for Manston Airport, it was necessary to convert this information into a quantitative forecast.
 This type of forecasting can, of course, be handled in a number of ways and there is unlikely ever to be consensus on either the approach or the data used.
 There were two main options for forecasting freight at Manston Airport.
-The first was to use forecasts from one or more sources (such as Eurostat, the DfT, etc.) and 'divert' a proportion of national and international (Northern Europe including France, Belgium, Holland) traffic to Manston.
-The issue with this approach is the difficulty in identifying a realistic formula by which to divert air freight to Manston. - 2.1.4 The second option was to take a qualitative approach focused on collecting market data.
+The first was to use forecasts from one or more sources (such as Eurostat, the Department for Transport (DfT), etc.) and 'divert' a proportion of national and international (Northern Europe including France, Belgium, Holland) traffic to Manston.
+The issue with this approach is the difficulty in identifying a realistic formula by which to divert air freight to Manston.

+2.1.4 The second option was to take a qualitative approach focused on collecting market data.
 This allows base data to be derived from a method that takes account of how commodities are currently transported and how they are likely to be transported in the near future.
 This approach is particularly applicable in the Manston case since the airport is not currently operational.
-Indeed, in the short-term, any useful forecast needs to be built from the likely behaviour of potential airport users. - 2.1.5 This method is confirmed by the ACI-North America, who represents local, regional and state governing bodies that own and operate commercial airports in the United States and Canada, and recommends deriving customised inputs from a detailed market assessment.
+Indeed, in the short-term, any useful forecast needs to be built from the likely behaviour of potential airport users.

+2.1.5 This method is confirmed by the ACI-North America, who represents local, regional and state governing bodies that own and operate commercial airports in the United States and Canada, and recommends deriving customised inputs from a detailed market assessment.
 This assessment should be informed by carriers, their business partners and other supporting entities in the air freight community (ACI-NA, 2013, p.
 3).

 The Airports Commission also recommends using the Delphi Method1, pointing out that relying on, "a single, central-point forecast would be a risky approach" (Airports Commission, 2013, p.
 8).

-1 A forecasting method based on gathering opinions from a panel of experts
+2.1.6 Thanet District Council, in their response to the 2017 Manston Airport statutory consultation raised the issue of optimism bias.
+They say, "No optimism bias has been allowed for in these estimates" (p.
+2).
+Optimism bias is defined as, "the difference between a person's expectation and the outcome that follows" (Sharot, 2011, p.
+941).
+There is little research on the subject, particularly as it pertains to air traffic forecasting.
+However, in order to avoid any bias (optimism or pessimism), efforts to quality assure the analysis should be made.
+For this study, the methodology used to forecast air freight traffic has been peer reviewed by Loughborough University and by the RiverOak consultancy team.
+The methodology used was also subject to consultation and only the Thanet District Council comment shown above was received.
+It should also be noted that the Council's own forecast by AviaSolutions made no mention of either optimism or pessimism bias.